 Carbon – We are carbon positive!
 We accurately measure the Starry Skies carbon footprint using an established online tool which takes into account all our impacts derived from waste, transport, energy use and food and drink.
 We then invest into clean energy to avoid the equivalent amount of carbon, which is reported by the wind farm operator.
 There are no carbon credits involved to confuse things.

-Energy – Starry skies is 100% powered by waste vegetable oil, courtesy of Power Logistics.
-The lighting is LED and low energy throughout.
+Energy – Starry skies aims to be 100% powered by waste vegetable oil or other biofuel.
+The lighting on site is LED and low energy throughout.
 The only fossil fuel used onsite is the gas for cooking in the cafe and heating shower water.

 Travel – We measure and account for the travel of artists and crew with carbon avoidance investments, and offer you the opportunity to make a donation to account for your real journey length when buying car passes – please do this if you can afford to do so.

 Education – Starry Skies is all about nature – we hope to provide kids with an inspiring experience of the outdoors and new ideas and knowledge about ecology, the environment and the food we eat through the workshops and talks we offer.
 We are proud to be part of a wider movement of encouraging young people and families to have more outdoors experience.

 Working together – If you have an idea for how we can improve, please let us know!